Fishing in the Gulf of Mexico

 If you're looking to target shallow water species, then flats are the perfect fishing structure for you.
 These shallow areas of the Gulf of Mexico are home to species such as redfish, speckled trout, and flounder.
 Flats can be found near shorelines, islands, and inlets.

-Watch Inshore Fishing Grassflats for Redfish
+Watch Fishing Grassflats for Redfish

 Fishing Gulf of Mexico's Coastal Reefs and Oil Rigs